 Sets the LAN parameters.
-Tap the setting information icon the user interface or use the externally connected mouse to click the icon, and then click the network setting icon.
+Tap the setting information icon at the top of the user interface or use the externally connected mouse to click the icon, and then click the network setting icon 🛄.
 Then, the LAN parameter setting interface, as shown below, is displayed.